Do Financial SMEs Need to Report Financed Emissions?

 Financed emissions are indirect (Scope 3) greenhouse gas emissions resulting from loans, investments or insurance underwriting activities.
 For example:

-• A financial advisor recommending ESG funds does not directly generate financed emissions.
+- A financial adviser recommending ESG funds does not directly generate financed emissions.

 Under the GHG Protocol and ESRS E1 (Climate Change), financed emissions are a key disclosure for large financial institutions — not for small non-listed firms.